boitumeloruf/HandsOnCUDA-Grayscale/README.md

 - Open ```CUDA-GrayscaleCvt.pro``` with QtCreator or run ```qmake CUDA-GrayscaleCvt.pro```.
 - Build and run with image as command line argument. ```CUDA-GrayscaleCvt ../assets/tsukuba.png```.
 Build output is located in bin/.

+NOTE: You might need to add the path to the ```.so``` files of OpenCV and CUDA to the LD_LIBRARY_PATH (see qmake output) if you want to start the program from the terminal.

 ## Expected Results

 <b>Input</b> [Martull et al. (2012)]: <br>